patlee12/user-management/README.md

 #Keep it running in background or use this for server deployment
 $ docker compose up -d

-#Setup Prisma ORM
-$ yarn prisma generate
-$ yarn prisma migrate dev

-#If you want to seed the db with dummy data
-$ yarn prisma db seed
 ```

 ## Running the app for development